Tulips

 If you want more support, you can fill in these lines, but if you use a palm thimble, your lines should end up being straight anyway.

-If you use different colors for the petals and the leaves, start by filling in either the vertical or the horizontal lines for the leaves.
+If you use different colors for the petals and the leaves and stem, start by filling in either the vertical or the horizontal lines for the leaves.

 Fill in the other direction next.

-Next, fill in the diagonal lines of the leaves.
+Next, fill in the diagonal lines of the stem.

 If you want to keep the left side neat and you are using two layers, hand the thread over to the next stitch between the two layers.